aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

   name: apache-ingress
 spec:
   rules:
     - host: pumpking.aleksandr.vin
       http:
         paths:
           - path: /
             pathType: Prefix
             backend:
               service:
                 name: apache-service
                 port:
                   number: 80
 ```

-After adding DNS `A` record to point sub-domain to my server's IP, I've got the `It works!` page on port 80/tcp (openning 80/tcp and later 443/tcp
+After adding DNS `A` record to point sub-domain to my server's IP, I've got the `It works!` page on port 80/tcp.
+Openning 80/tcp and later 443/tcp
-I got a sick feeling in the pit of my stomach).
-Following some consultations with ChatGPT and
+I got a sick feeling in the pit of my stomach.

+Then, following some consultations with ChatGPT and
-setting up **cert-manager**, I've finally got Let's Encrypt certifaicate issued for my subdomain.
+setting up **cert-manager**, I've finally got a _Let's Encrypt_ certifaicate issued for my sub-domain.
 These parts were initially added to apache's ingress:

 ```
 ...